 She has a deep interest in developing a culture of philanthropy and sits on a number of not-for-profit boards, including Australian Philanthropic Services and St Vincent’s Health Australia’s NSW Advisory board.
 She is currently also Chairman of Future Generation Global Investment Company, Australia’s largest impact investing fund with a focus on child and youth mental health.
 Her family foundation supports a variety of community-based initiatives such as the Hunger Project in Malawi, Africa.

-In the business sphere, she is currently Chairman of Thales Australia Limited, is a non-executive director of AGL Energy, a Fellow of the Institute of Chartered Accountants and the Institute of Company Directors.
+In the business sphere, she is Chairman of Thales Australia Limited, a non-executive director of AGL Energy, a Fellow of the Institute of Chartered Accountants and the Institute of Company Directors.

-She was previously Chair of QBE Insurance Group, and a director of Telstra, Coles Myer, Energy Australia, TAB, St Vincent’s Health Australia, the Crane Group and several other companies.
+She was previously Chairman of QBE Insurance Group, a director of Telstra, Coles Myer, Energy Australia, TAB, St Vincent’s Health Australia, Crane Group, and President of the NSW State Library Council.

-Belinda is a champion for increasing opportunities for women in leadership positions and is a past President of Chief Executive Women, which comprises more than 300 of Australia's women leaders.
+Belinda is a champion for increasing opportunities for women in leadership positions and is a past President of Chief Executive Women, which comprises more than 400 of the country’s women leaders.